-The Wacom is generally thought of a better than the Huion but that could depend on who you ask.
-Though the Wacom is higher priced it’s quality is better and is the go to drawing tablet for many professional concept and graphic artist.
-The Huion is more affordable and is a decent alternative to it’s higher priced counterpart.
+The Wacom brand is generally thought to be the best drawing tablets but that could depend on who you ask.
+Though the Wacom is higher priced its quality is better and is the go-to drawing tablet for many professional concept and graphic artists.
+The Huion is more affordable and is a decent alternative to its higher-priced counterpart.

 5. Is A Drawing Tablet Better Than An iPad?

 Drawing tablets are considered the preferred graphics tablet for drawing and art among graphic designers and concept artists.
-The iPad has many great features and is capable of producing high quality digital art pieces as well and is also a very popular choice as it comes with some art software.
+The iPad has many great features and is capable of producing high-quality digital pieces as well and is also a very popular choice as it comes with some art software.

 Beginners Guide To The Drawing Tablet

 One of the main benefits to having a drawing tablet is the ability to draw or write in a traditional style.
 You can also upload your own artwork through scanning or just by taking a picture and uploading into a art program.

 When first starting out there is a learning curve to overcome when drawing with a tablet.
 So I tried tracing a picture by placing the paper on the surface of the tablet to see if that would help.
 This helped me to get the feel of the tablet and to see how the lines looked on screen.

 If you are using a drawing tablet for graphic art you may find that in time you are able to produce a finished piece faster.
 The transition from paper to tablet seems to be a minor drawback that can be overcome rather quickly especially if you use a computer a lot.